[Unicode] Technical Reports

 There are two main processes involved in Unicode link detection.

 1. Initiation.
-This requires determining the point within plaintext where the parsing of a URL starts.
-When the scheme is present for a URL (such as “http://”), determining the start of link detection is simple.
-However, the scheme for an URL is commonly omitted when URLs are represented in text.
-For example, the string “adobe.com” should be recognized as being an URL when it occurs in the body of an email message, even though it does not have a scheme.
+This requires determining the point within plain text where the parsing of a URL starts.
+When the Scheme is present for a URL (such as “http://”), determining the start of link detection is simple.
+However, the Scheme for a URL is commonly omitted when URLs are represented in text.
+For example, the string “adobe.com” should be recognized as being a URL when it occurs in the body of an email message, even though it does not have a Scheme.

 2. Termination.
-This requires determining the point within plaintext where the parsing of a URL ends.
-A formal reading of the URL specs allows almost any character in certain fields, so it is insufficient for separating the end of the URL from the non-URL text after it.
+This requires determining the point within plain text where the parsing of a URL ends.
+A formal reading of the URL specs allows almost any character in certain fields URL parts, so it is insufficient for separating the end of the URL from the non-URL text after it.

 Initiation

-The start of a URL is easy to determine when it has a known protocol (eg, “https://”).
+The start of a URL is easy to determine when it has a known Scheme (eg, “https://”).

 The parsing up to the path, query, or fragment is as specified in WHATWG URL: 4.4.
 URL parsing.